minpark815/android/git_instructions.md

 do: git checkout [name of branch]
 do: git stash pop

-##if you have new updates to the code
+##If You Have New Updates to the Code

 do: git add [name of the new file]
 do: git commit -m "[commit message (Present tense, first letter capital)]"